 Add all of the vegetables and coat well in the spice mixture.
 Cook for a further 3-5 minutes on a low heat.

-Pour in the passata and boiling water and add the chickpeas.
+Pour in the passata and add the chickpeas.

-Increase the heat and bring to the boil.
+Increase the heat slightly and bring to a simmer.

-Allow to simmer for about 15-20 minutes, or until the vegetables are soft.
+Allow to simmer for about 15-20 minutes, with the lid on, until the vegetables are soft.

 Meanwhile, fry the paneer in a drop of vegetable oil (in another pan), until warmed through and slightly crisp.